vczoika/vczoika/README.md

 - Wanna talk? send me a message, discord: vczoika#6666
 - My discord server for learning how to program: https://discord.gg/MZhUsmx (pt-br)
 - Also learning how to use Linux, Windows made me dumb.
-- Currently running Ubuntu 20.10.
+- Currently running Fedora 33.
 - Completed 2020's Hacktoberfest.